blackbearcode/mongodb_library/README.md

 # mongodb_library

-Being a newbie in python, I decided to share a simple library I created to establish the connection to a mongdb database, insert and query data.
-This is a working in progress that should have more methods added as soon I acquire additional knowledge on the subject.
+Being a newbie on python and mongodb, I decided to share a simple library I created to establish the connection to a mongdb database, insert and query data.
+This is a working in progress that should have more methods added as soon as I acquire additional knowledge on the subject.

 For this exercise I used a layout borrowed from a Mint transactions file in csv format.
 So the .py files starting with "mint_" contains specific code for this example.